Stable measurement-induced Floquet enriched topological order

+We choose the initial state of the circuit to be the common eigenstate of all the plaquette operators and the logical operators $m_x$, $m_z$; and study the entanglement structure of the late time state of the circuit after $\sim\mathcal{O}(L)$ evolution.
+We note that due to the random dynamics of the circuit, the late time entanglement structure would be independent of the choice of the initial state \cite{SM}.
+Nevertheless, our choice of initial state optimizes the readout of the time-crystalline order and reduces the time for the quantum state to reach the topological sectors.

-To obtain the phase diagram, we compute the tripartite entanglement entropy (TEE) which equals one in the topological phase, zero in the trivial area-law phase, and a negative extensive value in the volume-law phase \cite{Gullans2020,Zabalo2020,Lavasani2022}.
+To obtain the phase diagram, we compute the tripartite mutual information (TMI) of the late time state averaged over different random realizations, which equals one in the topological phase, zero in the trivial area-law phase, and a negative extensive value in the volume-law phase \cite{Gullans2020,Zabalo2020,Lavasani2022,Ippoliti2021}.
 The exact phase boundary can be obtained from a standard finite-size scaling method which also agrees with the transition in purification dynamics \cite{Gullans2020,Gullan2020b}.
-The detailed methodology and TEE data are presented in SM \cite{SM}.
+The detailed methodology and TMI data are presented in SM \cite{SM}.
 The phase diagram is shown in Fig.~\ref{phasediagram}(d).
-Under the absence of $S$-perturbations, i.e., $p_S=0$, the diagram features a tricritical point at $p_M^c \approx 0.48$ which separates the FET phase with a period-doubled $e-m$ exchange behavior from the stationary topological (T) phase.
+Under the absence of $S$-perturbations, i.e., $p_S=0$, the diagram features a tricritical point at $p_M^c \approx 0.48$ which separates the FET phase with a period-doubled $e-m$ exchange behavior from the stationary topological (T) phase for $p_M$ strictly less than unity.

 \textit{Missing link measurements--} First, we examine the phase diagram along the line $p_S = 0$ (no $S$-perturbation).
 Because we have assumed no red link measurement would be missed, the bulk ISG is always the same (up to $\pm 1 $ signs) after each round of red link measurements.
 This leaves room for only the non-local logical qubits to have non-trivial dynamics.
 The limit $p_M=0$ realizes a standard honeycomb Floquet code equipped with an $e-m$ exchange every cycle.
 In the opposite limit $p_M\to 1$, the other two color rounds are essentially absent and the circuit generates a stationary toric code topological order on the superlattice associated with the red links.